 A brief audio or video message can also be included.
 The app limits audio feedback to 5 minutes.

 If you have turned on the option to Auto-Submit Feedback, you can return to the list of users (i.e. students).
-Your feedback will automatically be submitted.
-Eventually.
-In practice, we’ve found that the auto-submit feature is very slow to publish feedback to Springboard.
+Your feedback will automatically be uploaded to Springboard.
 If you want your feedback to publish immediately, you can tap on the Not Published button at the top-right corner of the screen.
 The icon will change text to say Publishing while the feedback is submitted.
 Once it is done, the icon will read as Graded.

 When you return to the list of users, the grade and the status of any annotated files to be uploaded will be displayed.

-Note: In practice, we’ve discovered that the file upload status is not accurate.
-While the app will insist that the files haven’t been uploaded, they often have been uploaded to Springboard.
+Note: The file upload status has not been 100% accurate.
+At times, the app will insist that the files haven’t been uploaded when they may have been uploaded to Springboard.
 Logging into Springboard on your computer will allow you to view the Published feedback.
 Chances are, you’ll see the grade you posted, the feedback and the annotated file(s) and any audio or video feedback.

 If you look at the app store reviews, the D2L Assignment Grader app is not well loved.
-As of February 10th, 2014, the app has a 2-star rating.
+As of March 26th, 2014, the app has a 2-star rating.
 Looking at the reviews will display a large number of 1-star reviews.
-The app, in all honesty, is beleaguered by problems.
+The app has not worked with great consistency across versions of the Desire2Learn Learning Environment.

-Until UA updates, there is only one known way to re-sync your dropboxes.
-To do so, you will need to delete the app from your device, re-download it and log back in to Springboard and your EduDentity account.
-To say that this is inconvenient is an understatement.
+Still having errors?
+You may need to delete the app from your device, re-download it and log back in to Springboard and your EduDentity account.
 Do not delete the app unless you have published all of your student feedback.
 When you delete the app, all of your unpublished feedback and settings will be deleted.
 Steps on deleting an app can be found here: http://support.apple.com/kb/TI135